 I first joined the lab in 2005 when I designed and built the original version of PatientView.
-I recently re-joined the lab in August, 2014, to take PatientView and the lab to the next level.
+I re-joined the lab in August, 2014, to take PatientView and the lab to the next level.
 In the intervening 10 years, I built several other web-based applications and was an enterprise architect for T-Mobile, USA, and Nordstrom, Inc. I am happy to be back!

 Seattle University, Master of Software Engineering (1990)

 University of Washington, Bachelor of Arts Business Administration (Accounting) (1981)

 - 1997: Object-Oriented Design Measurement published by John Wiley, & Sons.
 Research included development of a mathematical theory of objects and a way to analyze a design before code is written, based on algebraic categories.

 - 2011: Can Architecture be Defined without Functional Requirements? presented to Microsoft TechReady, Seattle, WA

 - 2005: Dynamic Design Analysis presented to Pacific Northwest Software Quality Conference, Portland, OR.

 - 2005: Tools May Come and Tools May Go presented to Pacific Northwest Software Quality Conference, Portland, OR